Kai Tak Road / Sa Po Road Development Scheme (KC-015)

 The Government Gazette for the commencement of the Development Scheme (“the Project”) was first published on 22 February 2019 and a freezing survey was conducted in the project area on the same day.

-According to section 25 of URAO, the URA has submitted the draft Development Scheme Plan (DSP) of the Development Scheme including the Stage 1 Social Impact Assessment (SIA) Report to Town Planning Board (TPB) for consideration on 22 February 2019.
-The draft DSP will be available for public inspection from 1 March 2019 at the venues specified in the Government Gazette until the draft DSP is considered by the TPB.
-Any person can make comment to the TPB on the draft DSP not later than 22 March 2019.
+According to section 25 of URAO, the URA submitted the draft Development Scheme Plan (DSP) of the Development Scheme including the Stage 1 Social Impact Assessment (SIA) Report to Town Planning Board (TPB) for consideration on 22 February 2019.
+The draft DSP was available for public inspection from 1 March 2019 at the venues specified in the Government Gazette until the draft DSP was considered by the TPB.
+Any person could make comment to the TPB on the draft DSP not later than 22 March 2019 as determined by the TPB.

-The URA will also submit the Stage 2 SIA Report to TPB on 4 April 2019 and the Stage 2 SIA Report will be made available for public inspection from 12 April 2019 at the venues specified in the Government Gazette.
-Any person can make comment to the TPB on the Stage 2 SIA Report not later than 26 April 2019.
+The URA has also submitted the Stage 2 SIA Report to TPB on 4 April 2019 and the Stage 2 SIA Report was made available for public inspection from 12 April 2019 at the venues specified in the Government Gazette.
+Any person could make comment to the TPB on the Stage 2 SIA Report not later than 26 April 2019 as determined by the TPB.

-The draft DSP, including the Stage 1 SIA Report, and the Stage 2 SIA Report will also be made available for public inspection at the URA and URA’s website at http://www.ura.org.hk when they are submitted to the TPB until the draft DSP is considered by the TPB.
+The draft DSP, including the Stage 1 SIA Report, and the Stage 2 SIA Report was made available for public inspection at the URA and URA’s website until the draft DSP was considered by the TPB on 14 June 2019.

 The URA will accord to prevailing policies to issue acquisition offers and compensation to the affected owners and tenants upon CE in C's approval of the draft DSP and the approved DSP is gazetted.